Hosting and bandwidth provided by MacAce.net.

 |Weight:||3.95 oz.
 (112 g)||4.65 oz.
 (132 g)||3.95 oz.
 (112 g)|

 |Intro Price:||US$199, $299, $399†||US$99, $199†||US$199, $299, $399†|

 * In inches, height x width x depth.

 † These prices all require, or required, a two-year contract in the US.
 Unlocked and contract free iPhone models are available at a premium.
 Pricing varies by country and carrier internationally.

 If upfront price is more of a concern or you like a bright "candy colored" design, and performance and the camera are less important, the iPhone 5c is a solid choice.
-Of course, internally, the iPhone 5c is quite similar to the iPhone 5, and if you prefer a more subdued design and an even lower price tag on the used market, the iPhone 5 remains well worth consideration, too.
+Of course, internally, the iPhone 5c is quite similar to the even older iPhone 5, and if you prefer a more subdued design and an even lower price tag, the iPhone 5 remains well worth consideration, too.
 These older models are unlikely to have current iOS support much longer, though.

 There are no shortage of places to buy a new or used iPhone.
 However, buying your iPhone from a quality company with extensive knowledge -- and after sales support -- will provide the best experience and save you money and time, too.